ethereum-optimism/community-hub/src/docs/useful-tools/faucets.md

 ## Testnet Faucets

 #### Superchain Faucet
 [Superchain Faucet](https://app.optimism.io/faucet) is a developer tool that allows you to claim free testnet Ether (ETH) to test apps on testnets on OP Chains like OP Goerli.
-Base Goerli and other OP Chains will be added soon!
+Testnets for other OP Chains, such as Base Goerli, will be added soon!

 #### Paradigm MultiFaucet